Niloy-Chakraborty/Smart-Gardening/README.md

 storeindb.py-store the subscribed data in the AWS RDS for monitoring and planning purpose. cnn.py- This script is used for training a CNN-based Machine Learning Model and the model can be saved as .h5 file PlantIdentification.py - This script is used for predicting the plant name and health status using the deployed ML model.
 The model can be downloaded from https://drive.google.com/open?id=1stVThnVNt8yhOze6h0iQPJXKuZLaV2cC

+PLEASE NOTE: Install all the necessary packages mentioned in the respective script.